lewisjdeane/VariableHintEditText/README.md

 ### Include a prefix

-To add a prefix to each hint in the array use the attribute `app:hints`:
+To add a prefix to each hint in the array use the attribute `app:hints_prefix`:

 ```
     <com.lewisdeane.vhedittext.VariableHintEditText